Baverstrand/sofie-baverstrand-web-project/log-book-sofie-lindqvistbave.md

+## 2021-02-19 08.07
+Yesterday I got the API-part working.
+Extremely nice!

+#### Today's list
+* Create content for the API page
+* Explore more call possibilities

 ## 2021-02-18 16.57
 Lecture lasted longer than expected.
 Calling API is getting closer at least.
 I have decided to put the login part aside for now.
 Following instructions to the point does not work yet, and there is no point in wasting precious time.